Set up a recovery phone number or email address

 You don't have to provide a recovery email address or phone number, but having one makes it easier for you to regain access to your account if you forget your password or are locked out.

-If you've lost access to your account, you can try to regain access through our account recovery form.
+If you've lost access to your account, follow the steps to recover your account.

 Add or change a recovery phone number

 - Sign in to your "Recovery phone" page in My Account.

 - From here you can:

 - Change your recovery phone: Next to your phone number, select Edit.

 - In the box that appears, follow the instructions.

 Note: You must use a mobile phone with text messaging turned on.